Quantum Theory of Wave Scattering from Electromagnetic Time Interfaces: Quantum Fields

-Based on the above expressions, we see that if the initial number of photons is considerable ($n\gg1$), the aforementioned conditions are simplified to $\beta>1+\sqrt{2}$ and $\beta<-1+\sqrt{2}$ which mean that $n_2>(3+2\sqrt{2})n_1$ or $n_2<(3-2\sqrt{2})n_1$.
-Intriguingly, on the opposite case, if the initial photon number is zero ($n=0$), Eq.~\eqref{eq:CSPSPWAVE} states that the forward wave is always super-Poissonian regardless of the ratio parameter $\beta$.
+Based on the above expressions, we see that if the initial number of photons is considerable ($n\gg1$), the aforementioned conditions are simplified to $\beta>1+\sqrt{2}$ and $\beta<-1+\sqrt{2}$, in other words $n_2>(3+2\sqrt{2})n_1$ or $n_2<(3-2\sqrt{2})n_1$.
+In the opposite case, if the initial photon number is zero ($n=0$), Eq.~\eqref{eq:CSPSPWAVE} states that the forward mode displays always super-Poissonian statistics regardless of the ratio parameter $\beta$.

+The fact that both of the output modes exhibit super-Poissonian photon statistics when $n=0$ can be understood by considering the two-mode squeezed vacuum state in Eq.~(\ref{eq:vacuum}).
+By tracing over either the forward or backward mode results exactly in the same mixed state: